Howard Johnson (baseball): 1990–1991: Leading the National League

 Johnson's fall-off in 1990 led to more trade rumors.
 Instead, the Mets' troubled all-time home run and RBIs leader, Darryl Strawberry, left New York when he was signed by the Los Angeles Dodgers in December 1990.
 Johnson became the leader of the offense for the Mets and, in response, became arguably the best offensive player in the National League in 1991, winning two-thirds of the coveted Triple Crown.
 Johnson started slowly in April and caught fire in early May.
-The RBIs came in waves all season as he hit a right-handed grand slam on June 18, 1991 and had 26 RBIs in 22 games before the All-Star break.
+The RBIs came in waves all season as he hit a right-handed grand slam on June 18, 1991, and had 26 RBIs in 22 games before the All-Star break.
 With 63 RBI, Johnson was selected as a reserve to his second and last All-Star Game.
 He finished out July well and had a slow August before a fantastic September in which he hit ten home runs with 28 RBIs while slugging nearly .700, earning him his second National League Player of the Month award.
 Johnson was the last Met to win the award until David Wright in June 2006.

 At season's end, Johnson had won both the National League home run title and RBI title.
 The 38 home runs broke his own record for N.L. switch hitters and 117 RBIs set the Met record for most runs batted in during a season until 1999.
 Both were also career bests for Johnson.
 On October 1, 1991, he stole his 30th base becoming only the second player, after Bobby Bonds, to join the 30–30 club in three different seasons.
 In June 1991, he passed Dave Kingman into second place on the Mets' all-time home run list.
 Johnson received 112 votes for National League MVP, finishing fifth.
 He likely would have received more MVP consideration except that the Mets had fallen all the way to a 77–84 record, second-to-last in the division.
 Despite his heroics, the Mets scored the fifth fewest runs per game in the majors.
 Johnson's had become a one-man show—his 38 home runs were more than the next two highest totals on the team combined and his RBI total was tops on the team by more than 40.
 His biggest liability was defense as he accumulated a career-worst 31 errors.
-In September, with Hubie Brooks out of the lineup and Johnson struggling defensively, the Mets moved him to the outfield, where he played for most of the rest of the year.
+In September, with Johnson leading the league with 29 errors, the Mets played Johnson as a right fielder for most of the rest of the year.